MAMBA-python/course-material/README.md

 [![Build Status](https://travis-ci.com/MAMBA-python/course-material.svg?branch=master)](https://travis-ci.com/MAMBA-python/course-material)

 # course-material
-This repository contains the material used in the Python Programming course given by MAMBA (www.mamba-python.nl).
+This repository contains the material used in the Python programming course given by MAMBA (www.mamba-python.nl).

 The idea behind this course is that the best way to learn Python is by solving practical problems.
 A good way to do this is by doing exercises in Jupyter Notebooks.
 The exercises are located in the 'Exercise_notebooks' directory.
 Within this directory the following sub directories are distinguished:
 - **basic** is used for the most basic material that everyone learning Python should know.